javedcoding/CODEXAuthenticationPannel/README.md

   })
 ```

-And the code verifier when requesting the access token.
+And the code verifier when requesting the access token after finishing the step of getting the authorization code.

+Sample:

 ```js
 const bodyParams = new URLSearchParams({